 So, our advice here when travelling to a Spanish-speaking country is to avoid big supermarkets and instead wander around the traditional markets and grocery stores.
 The atmosphere there is so much warmer and, best of all, it provides an excellent opportunity to interact with native speakers and practice Spanish!

 Finally, if you enjoyed this post about asking for prices in Spanish, you can check out some similar articles here on the ELINQUA blog.
 You may like particularly our article about fruits and vegetables.
-And if you are looking for personalised private Spanish lesson, don’t hesitate and request a free trial lesson now to see how our Skype Spanish lessons work.
+And if you are looking for personalised private Spanish lesson, don’t hesitate and Skype Spanish lessons work.